ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 ## Step 3: Add Cognition

+It's easy to add cognition to a flow.
+Let's look at how it's done.

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-3a">
-                <label for="list-item-3a"><span class="expandText">Click here to learn how to add logic to your flow</span><span class="collapseText">Click here to close this section.</span></label>
+                <label for="list-item-3a"><span class="expandText">Click here to learn how to add cognition to your flow</span><span class="collapseText">Click here to close this section.</span></label>
                 <ul>
                     <li>

-It's easy to add cognition to a flow.
-Let's look at how it's done.
-We'll use the flow we've been working on.
-All we're going to do is add one more node, and make some changes to a few Properties.
+We'll continue to use the flow we've been working on.
+All we're going to do is add a **cognition** node, and **aiware-out** nodes; and make some changes to a few Properties.

 ### Add a Cognition Node